GreenLv/Chorus/README.md

 ## Code Availability

-Due to code ownership restrictions and legal reasons, the Chorus core implementation and server-side integration code cannot be open-sourced at this time.
-However, the Android client implementation code may be released in the future (pending cleanup and organization).
+Due to code ownership restrictions and legal reasons, the Chorus core implementation and server-side integration code cannot be open-sourced.
 This repository provides the main experimental datasets to facilitate reproducibility and further research.

+Nevertheless, we released the code for the Android client implementation: [Chorus-Android-Player](https://github.com/GreenLv/Chorus-Android-Player).

 ## Repository Structure